2–0 lead is the worst lead: Examples of usage

 The cliché was popularized by Czech football coach and television commentator Josef Csaplár in the Czech football community.
 His use of the term suggested that a 2–0 half-time lead could only end in a defeat and the cliché is known in the Czech Republic as Csaplár's trap (Csaplárova past).

 In Serbia, the cliché is known for being used by manager and former player Milan Živadinović.

 The cliché was also used by Australian former player and TV broadcaster Johnny Warren.

+In Poland, the cliché 2-0 to niebezpieczny wynik (2-0 is a dangerous result) has been popularized by coach Czesław Michniewicz since at least 2005.
+In 2022 media used this cliché in connection to a game that Poland national football team, managed by Michniewicz, failed to win despite leading 2–0 against Netherlands national football team.

+Former football manager Jürgen Klopp has once stated the danger behind a 2-0 lead after Liverpool two-goal win against Inter Milan in the first leg of the 2022 Champions League, explaining that teams may become complacent which allows the opposition a chance to comeback.

 Television pundit and former England international footballer Gary Lineker questioned the cliché's veracity during a 2016 match between Bournemouth and Liverpool while the latter were 2–0 ahead.
-On that occasion, Liverpool did in fact surrender the lead to lose 4–3.
+On that occasion, Liverpool did surrender both a 2–0 and 3–1 lead to lose 4–3.

-During the final match of the FIFA World Cup 2022 held in Qatar, Argentina maintained a 2-0 lead up until 80 minutes of the game, after which Kylian Mbappé of the French national team scored 2 goals within 97 seconds, completely breaking the lead.
-This led to extensive citation of the cliché among football fans, some of whom blaming Argentina for botching their lead due to their complacency as the game almost reached its end.
-The Argentina national team would go on to win the World Cup.